muhammadiqbal6/muhammadiqbal6/README.md

 - 👀 I’m interested in Quantum computing, machine learning and AI...
 - 🌱 I’m currently doing my bachelors at Jamia Millia Islamia, New Delhi.
 - 💞️ I’m looking to learn and explore the world of computing here.
-- 📫 How to reach me ... : You can mail me at muhammadiqbal6 at outlook dot com
+- 📫 How to reach me...

 <!---